 How Zoomdata Uses Apache Spark

-- As Zoomdata's internal mechanism for result set caching and as a processing engine (for functionalities such as calculations),
+- As a mechanism for result set caching

-Using Spark AS ZOOMDATA'S Processing Engine and RESULTSET CachE
+Using Spark as a Processing Engine and a Resultset Cache

-Zoomdata leverages Apache Spark data processing as a complementary processing layer within the Zoomdata server (as shown in Figure 1).
+Zoomdata leverages Apache Spark as a processing layer for calculations, totals and pivots on results, and also executes Fusion joins.
 Since Zoomdata pushes queries to the original data source, processes including aggregation, filtering and calculations are performed close to where data is stored.
 When aggregated, filtered result sets are retrieved from the source, this information is cached as data frames within Spark (also known as resilient distributed datasets--RDDs).
 Whenever you submit new requests for data, Zoomdata retrieves the data from the Spark result set cache whenever possible.